MARIJUANA DEFENSE LAWYER

 Penalties for Driving under the influence of Marijuana in Oregon

-Just like DUI alcohol, driving under the influence of marijuana in Oregon penalties vary depending on whether the offense is a first or subsequent conviction.
+Just like DUI alcohol, driving under the influence of marijuana in Oregon penalties varies depending on whether the offense is a first or subsequent conviction.
 In addition, there are other penalties that may apply if there is a minor in the vehicle at the time of the infraction, and while the penalties are listed below, keep in mind that a judge may order community service hours in addition to the following penalties:

 - First conviction: Penalties include at least 48 hours (and up to one year) of incarceration, a fine between $1,000 and $6,250, or both; and driver’s license suspension of at least 30 days.